 Real-World Examples and Applications

 The concept of multiplying a negative by a negative isn't just an abstract mathematical idea; it has practical applications in various real-world scenarios.
-For example, consider tracking changes in debt.
+As an example, consider tracking changes in debt.
 If you are reducing a debt (a negative value) by a certain amount each month (also a negative value in terms of change), the overall effect on your financial situation is positive.

 In physics, this principle applies to concepts like acceleration and direction.
 If an object is decelerating (negative acceleration) in the negative direction, the effect is that it is actually moving closer to the origin or speeding up in the positive direction.
 These examples underscore the practical relevance of understanding how negative numbers interact in real-world contexts.